EmmaGoodliffe/transcribe-stt/docs/md/transcribe-stt.sttstreamoptions.sampleratehertz.md

 ## Remarks

-If you don't know the encoding or sample rate of your WAV file, see https://github.com/EmmaGoodliffe/transcribe-stt/blob/master/README.md\#sample-rate
+If you don't know the sample rate of your WAV file, see https://github.com/EmmaGoodliffe/transcribe-stt/blob/master/README.md\#sample-rate